David M. Lauderback, Ph.D.

 Attendance

-Class attendance is crucial.
+Class participation is crucial.
 The bulk of the material on which students will be tested is contained in the lectures.
 Students cannot expect to pass the course with only a knowledge of the information in the textbook.
 To do well in the course, students must: come to class, participate in discussion, and take thorough notes.

 NOTE: Students who stop attending class must fill out the necessary paperwork to withdraw from the course.
 The instructor will not.
 If you stop attending class and you do not properly withdraw from the course, then you will receive an F for the course.